 The author of The Mind’s Eye., Oliver Sacks, is a neurologist who has written books on the various senses, brain function and dysfunction and perception.
-He makes challenging, vague Vintage-Minds-Eye-2011-194x300topics more obtainable to the layperson.
+He makes challenging, vague topics more obtainable to the layperson.

 The Mind’s Eye is about different visual perception related conditions ranging from agnosia (inability to recognize and name objects), stereopsis, and peripheral vision.